bear24rw/EECE4029/hw4_loopback/README.md

 ![network](http://www.xml.com/ldd/chapter/book/figs/ldr2_1401.gif "network")

-Any packets sent from `local0` to `remote0` get looped back and sent from `remote1` to `local1`.
+Any packets sent from `local0` to `remote0` get looped back and sent to `local1` from `remote1`.
 The same happens in reverse with packets sent from `local1`.
 This creates the illusion that `local0` is talking to `remote0` when in reality it is talking to `local1`. `local1` thinks that it is getting a packet from `remote1` when in reality that packet was sent from `local0`.

 In order to help visualize these transfers we can enter the following hosts into `/etc/hosts`